ethereumjs/ethereumjs-monorepo/README.md

 The `newContract` event is given an `Object` and callback.
 The `Object` has the following properties.
 - `address`: The created address for the new contract (type `Buffer | Uint8Array`)
-- `code`: The deployment bytecode for reference (type `Buffer | Uint8Array`) If a listener is added for the `newContract` event with the callback function (e.g. `evm.on('newContract', function(data, callback))`), `ethereumjs-vm` will not continue until the callback function is called.
-If the callback function is omitted (e.g. `evm.on('newContract', function(data))`), `ethereumjs-vm` will treat the function as a synchronous one and continue after it finishes.
+- `code`: The deployment bytecode for reference (type `Buffer | Uint8Array`)

 #### `beforeBlock`
 Emits the block that is about to be processed.